-- Connections to Adjacent Properties.
+- ◆ Plazas and Open Space.
+Semi-public outdoor spaces, such as plazas and courtyards, should be integrated into commercial development to help support pedestrian activity and connections to the public realm. - ◆ Connections to Adjacent Properties.
 Shared facilities such as driveways, parking areas, plazas, and walkways should be used to improve connections and integration of adjacent properties. - ◆ Parking Location and Design.
 Surface parking areas should not be located adjacent to a public street.
-If unavoidable, surface parking areas should be visually screened with buildings, land-scaping, or low walls and fencing along the edge to the sidewalk.
+If unavoidable, surface parking areas should be visually screened with buildings, landscaping, or low walls and fencing along the edge to the sidewalk.
 Parking should be designed in clusters, encouraging walking between multiple destinations.
-Parking lots should incorporate safe pedestrian walkways between buildings. - ◆ Vehicle Access.
-Points of vehicle access (curb cuts) from the street to the property should be limited to the minimum number necessary to serve the property. - ◆ Pedestrian and Bicycle Access and Circulation.
-Clear, safe points of access to sites should be provided for pedestrians and bicyclists as well as vehicles. - ◆ Public Transit Access.
-Bus stops should be evaluated for convenience, safety, visibility, and covered shelter.
+Parking lots should incorporate safe pedestrian walkways between buildings.